FlyHighhher/GridBattleZone/README.md

 ## Validator PEP-8

 Python validator was used in order to validate to check if any errors were found.
 No errors were found.

+## Acknowledgements

+* Mentor David Bowers was of great help in giving good feedback and ideas for creation of this game.
+* Code Institute's walkthrough project Love-Sandwiches was very helpful in creating this project.
+* Pythondex battleship game creation with source code was of great inspiration to this game.

+## Improvements

+* In future versions of the game a improvement of adjustable difficulty levels is considerable.
+* Customizable settings in terms of changing the amount of ships and rounds could be also a good future improvement goal.
+* Different ship types - as 1, 2, 3 and 4 grid size ships could be a good addition in future versions.